National Assembly of Vietnam: North Vietnam

 The Fifth National Assembly consisted of 424 elected deputies.
 The fifth term was the shortest National Assembly's term as it was shortened to organize the nationwide general election after the re-unification of Vietnam.

 South Vietnam

-When the Republic of Vietnam existed, it had the National Assembly as its sole legislature.
-After the new constitution was passed in 1967, it had two parliamentary chambers: the Senate (Thượng-nghị-viện, literally Upper Parliament) and the House of Representatives (Hạ-nghị-viện, literally Lower Parliament), largely modeled after the United States Congress.
+The predecessor of the Republic of Vietnam was the State of Vietnam (1949–55), which had no parliament but only a National Advisory Council of 45 people appointed by the Chief of State.
+Due to war conditions, the state could not hold parliamentary elections but could only hold municipal elections in January 1953.
+After the Republic of Vietnam was formed in 1955, it organized parliamentary elections on 4 March 1956, leading to the establishment of its own parliament and constitution on 26 October that year.
+It initially had a unicameral parliament.
+After the new constitution was passed in 1967, it had two parliamentary chambers: the Senate (Thượng-nghị-viện, literally Upper Parliament) and the House of Representatives (Hạ-nghị-viện, literally Lower Parliament).

 After the Fall of Saigon, the Republic of South Vietnam also held the People's Assembly (Đại hội đại biểu Nhân dân) as its sole legislature.